Efficient and Effective Deep Multi-view Subspace Clustering

 \section{Conclusion}

-In this paper, we propose a novel deep multi-view subspace clustering method, termed E$^2$LMVSC, for improving not only clustering effectiveness but also efficiency, especially for large-scale data cases.
-To the best of our knowledge, E$^2$LMVSC is the first attempt to explicitly decouple multi-view information in latent space, including consistent, complementary, and superfluous information.
+In this paper, we propose a novel deep multi-view subspace clustering method, termed E$^2$MVSC, for improving not only clustering effectiveness but also efficiency, especially for large-scale data cases.
+To the best of our knowledge, E$^2$MVSC is the first attempt to explicitly decouple multi-view information in latent space, including consistent, complementary, and superfluous information.
 This further promotes our model to retrieve a sufficient yet minimal unified feature representation following information bottleneck theory.
-Under the discriminative enhancement constraint, we also ensure both within-cluster aggregation and between-cluster separation in unified representation.
+Under the devised discriminative constraint, we also ensure within-cluster compactness and between-cluster separability of unified representation.
 Particularly, we study the challenge of high computational complexity in existing deep self-expression learning models.
-Distinct from such methods, we approach self-expression learning from a metric learning perspective, devising the Relation-Metric Net to achieve a quadratic reduction in the number of parameters and memory footprint.
+Distinct from such methods, we approach self-expression learning from a metric learning perspective, devising the Relation-Metric Net to achieve a big reduction in parameter scale and memory footprint.
 Extensive experiments on several multi-view datasets demonstrate the effectiveness and efficiency of our method.

-Considering that practical applications often suffer from the absence of partial views across samples, we hope to deeply extend E$^2$LMVSC to deal with incomplete multi-view clustering in future work.
+Considering that practical applications often suffer from the absence of partial views across samples, we hope to deeply extend E$^2$MVSC to deal with incomplete multi-view clustering in future work.